loskoderos/rabarbar/README.md

-width           | yes      | Screenshot width in pixels. height          | yes      | Screenshot height in pixels. delay           | no       | Number of seconds to wait before grabbing a shot once the website is fully loaded. user-agent      | no       | Custom browser user agent. referer         | no       | Custom referer. pdf-orientation | no       | PDF orientation (portrait, landscape).
+width           | yes      | Screenshot width in pixels. height          | yes      | Screenshot height in pixels. delay           | no       | Number of seconds to wait before grabbing a shot once the website is fully loaded. timeout         | no       | Max wait time for a page to be loaded in seconds. user-agent      | no       | Custom browser user agent. referer         | no       | Custom referer. pdf-orientation | no       | PDF orientation (portrait, landscape).